SpencerGoss/foundation_nba_analytics_project/docs/project_overview.md

 This document tracks the development of my NBA analytics project.
 It outlines each step taken, the reasoning behind key decisions, and the technical details behind the work.
-I will continue updating this file as the project evolves.

 ---